yllkaberisha/CommerceCrafter/README.md

 # CommerceCrafter

-PHP eCommerce platform with user and admin CRUD functionalities, facilitating seamless online selling and management of products, orders, and user accounts.
+CommerceCrafter is a PHP eCommerce platform with robust user and admin CRUD functionalities, facilitating seamless online selling and management of products, orders, and user accounts.

 ### Key Features